hapax/hapax.github.io/assets/alien-maths.md

 Cognitive universalism within the species seems plausible.
 But what about other species?
-In my opinion, a much more provocative thesis than linguistic relativism is *cognitive relativism*: with maximum bombast, your brain determines your reality.
+A more provocative thesis than linguistic relativism is interspecific *cognitive relativism*: your brain architecture determines your reality.
 At first sight, this seems uncontroversially true.
 A dog snuffling around in the undergrowth, or a bat navigating by